GluuFederation/docs-ce-prod/3.1.2/source/operation/logs.md

 ## Clearing Logs

-The option "clear-logs" has been introduced first time in version 3.1.2.
-This option is used to clear all logs including system logs.
-All log files with the extension ".log" are removed.
-This helps in troubleshooting the gluu-server in case of some trouble.
-This option is very helpful during research and development purposes.
-We discourage the use of the option in production in case requisite logs are not backed-up.
-Later more features are planned to be added.
+A new "clear-logs" feature was introduced in CE 3.1.2.
+This feature can be used to clear all log files with the extension `.log`, including system logs.
+Clear-logs can be helpful during troubleshooting, as well as research and development.
+We discourage its use in production systems if the logs are not backed-up.
+More features are planned.
 Please consider this as work in progress.

-### Usage

 `# service gluu-server-3.1.2 clear-logs`